 As an agency, you’ve probably seen clients use every marketing strategy available to grow their brand.
 This strategy might work for some, but the reality is that often, that much effort receives very little return.
-You can avoid this frustration by identifying and studying your client’s audience, find their place on social media and provide consistently good content.
+You can avoid this frustration by identifying and studying your client’s audience, finding their place on social media and providing consistently good content.

 If your client wants to start blogging, that’s great.
 Their customers will enjoy the extra content, and this will create brand loyalty.
 However, your clients must be realistic in their time and writing capabilities.
 If they want to upload three blogs a week (in addition to their other work), they’ll be exhausted and overwhelmed, with lousy quality blogs.

 Now add a PPC campaign, television or radio adverts, influencer marketing and video uploads.
 Your client will be stressed out and drained from the effort.
 Moreover, if they’re feeling crippled by the load, their efforts will be low-quality and ineffective.

 The solution is focus and consistency.
 Launching several marketing campaigns at once is overwhelming, and risks your client losing focus.
 If your client picks a couple of campaigns at a time and focuses on them, they will either see positive results or be able to track why this campaign is not achieving what they expected.
 Being consistent in their efforts will gain more traction.